mfarragher/obsidiantools/README.md

 These are the basics of the function calls:
 - `connect()`: connect your notes together in a graph structure and get metadata on links (e.g. wikilinks, backlinks, etc.)
-- `gather()`: gather the plaintext content from your notes in one place
+- `gather()`: gather the plaintext content from your notes in one place.
+This includes the 'source text' that represent how your notes are written.
+There are arguments to support what text you want to remove, e.g. remove code.

 See some of the **key features** below - all accessible from the `vault` object either through a method or an attribute.